 Paganism Is On the Rise!
 Latest Statistics and Studies

+Paganism is not an ancient, dead religion.
+Statistically, it is growing quickly in the United States and Europe.
 As we all know paganism is very diverse and some studies look at paganism as a whole.
 Some look at a subset of paganism such as Wicca, Norse, or Neo-paganism.

 On all accounts, we are growing in numbers.

-Is Neo-Paganism The New Religion?
+Is Paganism The New Religion?

 It can often be hard to find out the precise numbers for people who consider themselves pagans.
 You may have checked a box that said “other” or not “affiliated”.
 These terms are confusing, not to mention discriminatory.